 Three seconds is all you have to grab someone’s attention.
 If the page is full of graphs and text, your audience can’t focus on the key point.
 Effectively, you’ve lost them.

 Hone in on the key message and make sure it stands out loudly on first glance.
-And please kept text to a minimum, using it only to support the message.
+And please keep text to a minimum, using it only to support the message.

 5. Highlight the message